 If you have other recommendations or suggestions, feel free to leave them in the comments.
 I've limited this article to my top eight books, but I have so many more I love, so again, hop on over to resources for even more of my favorites.

 1. Here's Looking at Euclid by Alex Bellos

-There's actually a sequel to this book called The Grapes of Math, which has even more compelling stories.
+There's actually a sequel called The Grapes of Math, which has even more compelling stories.

 2. How to Bake Pi by Eugenia Cheng

 This book explores mathematics through a unique lens: food.
 It is about category theory, described as the "mathematics of mathematics," which is the study of how math works.
 Understandably, the "math of math" can get pretty abstract, but Cheng does an incredible job of making it digestible.

 Each chapter starts with a recipe, typically for a dessert, and breaks down math into its essence: logical, creative, and sweet.
 Cheng questions logic itself: can it be too powerful?
 Can the predictions we make be too strong?
 She asks about jigsaw puzzles and tourism and crème brûlée.

 Not only is category theory a topic so rarely explored, but Cheng attacks it from such a witty direction, and you're sure to enjoy this tasty math book.